brendonscript/logseq-periodic-notes/readme.md

 Currently is very early stages.
 Please stay tuned!

+## Functionality
+Currently only has implementations for `Open weekly/monthly/yearly note`

 ## Usage

 Periodic notes is not currently available on the Logseq marketplace.